webtimemachine/wtm2/README.md

 ## Set the environment variables

-To run the project in a local environment create a .env file on the root of the project and follow the example on .env.example
+To run the project in a local environment create a .env file on the root of the project and follow the example on sample.env

 1. **PORT**:
    - Example: **`PORT=5000`**